-- 1. Describe the nature and purpose of accounting information including its limitations and basic concepts. - 2.
-Apply generally accepted accounting principles in the analysis and recording of business transactions. - 3.
-Apply the basic principles of double-entry bookkeeping to record transactions for both a service and a merchandising business. - 4.
+- 1. Describe the nature and purpose of accounting information including its limitations and basic concepts. - Apply generally accepted accounting principles in the analysis and recording of business transactions. - 3.
+Understand the basic principles of double-entry bookkeeping to record transactions for both a service and a merchandising business. - 4.
 Prepare a trial balance. - 5.
 Analyze and record adjusting journal entries. - 6.
 Prepare financial statements (Income Statement, Statement of Owner's Equity and the Balance Sheet) for a service business and merchandising business. - 7.
-Prepare closing journal entries and close a set of books.

-- 8. Describe and differentiate the three forms of business organization. - 9.
+Understand closing journal entries and the process to close a set of books. - 8.
+Describe and differentiate the three forms of business organization. - 9.
 Determine the value of ending inventories under alternative generally accepted accounting methods. - 10.
 Apply estimating techniques to value ending inventories for interim financial statements and to estimate inventory shortages. - 11.
-Understand internal control functions, operate a petty cash fund and reconcile the bank account.
+Understand internal control functions, operate a petty cash fund and reconcile the bank account. - 12.
+Understand how to evaluate inventories and inventory levels in a business environment. - 13.
+Understand the issues around provision of services and management of service businesses. - 14.
+Understand different business systems and organizations. - 15.
+Understand the use and application of different types of controls in business situations.